Retire in Honduras

 Retire in Honduras to Enjoy an Enviable Retirement Lifestyle

 Thankfully, a retirement in Honduras does not mean being far from family in North America.
 Honduras is only two hours from the United States by air, and four Honduran international airports make it easy to schedule travel.
-The country boasts a modern, efficient highway system and contains a stretch of the Pan-American Highway, which makes travel within the country by car or on express buses simple.
-Deep-water ports on both the Atlantic and Pacific oceans make the movement of goods expedient and inexpensive.
+The largest of the Bay Islands, the island of Roatán, boasts its own international airport on the island, with direct flights coming from Houston, Dallas, Atlanta, Miami, Toronto, and Montreal throughout the year.
+Deep-water ports on both the Atlantic and Pacific coasts of the mainland make the movement of goods expedient and inexpensive, and with easy access to Roatán you can ship goods as needed from home.

-The two major cities in Honduras, Tegucigalpa and San Pedro Sula, are proud of their excellent medical facilities, equipped with the latest technology in health care, and staffed by physicians, most of whom were trained in the U.S. So if health care is a major concern as you look toward retirement, then rest assured that there is quality health care widely available in Honduras.
+The two major cities in Honduras, Tegucigalpa, and San Pedro Sula, are proud of their excellent medical facilities, equipped with the latest technology in healthcare, and staffed by physicians, most of whom were trained in the U.S. So if healthcare is a major concern as you look toward retirement, then rest assured that there is quality healthcare widely available in Honduras.
+Easy access back to the U.S. assures you that you are never far from even the most specialized care you might need.

 Several stable banking institutions with decades of experience and connections to banks in the U.S. are available, and money can be wired in or out of your accounts here in less than a day.
-Property in Honduras can be owned by foreign individuals with identical rights of ownership as Honduran nationals.
-Communications within the country are excellent, with landline, cell, satellite, and VoIP phones available, as well as satellite, DSL, and dial-up Internet services.
+Property in Honduras can be owned by foreign individuals with identical rights of ownership as Honduran nationals, so you can rest assured that your investment is safe.
+Communications within the country are excellent, with landline, cell, satellite, and VoIP phones available, as well as satellite, DSL, and wireless Internet services.
 The government is committed to growth in these areas, and the infrastructure is improving almost daily.

 Learn more about Honduras and other countries in our daily postcard e-letter.